 - 7 years or longer: 24 months’ worth of simple interest

 If your CD has finished its term, you can withdraw your money penalty-free, allow the CD to renew or roll it into a CD of a different term length (more on that in a bit).

 Your Discover Bank CD will start earning interest on the same business day that you fund the account.
 The interest will then be added to your account once each month.

 When deciding what to do with your interest, you have two options: The default option is to allow it to compound within the CD (meaning you’ll earn interest on that interest amount), or you can have it automatically deposited each month into another Discover Bank account.

 What happens once the Discover Bank CD matures?

 You’ll get a heads-up notice from Discover Bank about a month before your CD matures so you can decide what to do with the money.
 You have two main options: Either reinvest it into another CD (of the same term length or a different term length), or withdraw the money from the CD and put it into another account, such as a checking or savings account, or even a CD at a different institution.

 If you don’t let Discover Bank know what you want to do with the maturing CD, it will automatically renew in a new CD of the same term length.
 You have a nine-day grace period after your CD automatically rolls over to make any changes or withdrawals penalty-free.

 The bottom line

-If you’re the kind of person who likes to keep your finances in one place, Discover also has great credit cards, as well as competitive online savings and checking accounts.
-No matter how long you’re considering putting money in a CD, Discover is worth a look.
-Even if it doesn’t have the best available rate, it’s usually within several basis points of the top offerings and well above the average APY.
+If you’re the kind of person who likes to keep your finances in one place, Discover Bank has competitive online savings and checking accounts.
+No matter how long you’re considering investing money in a CD, Discover Bank is worth a look.
+Even if the bank doesn’t have the best available APYs, it’s usually within several basis points of the top offerings and well above the average.